James A. Jensen: Ankle and foot versus feathers in arboreal life

 Jensen collected "bird" bones in the Dry Mesa Quarry and became interested in the changes necessary for species to move from terrestrial to arboreal life.
 For him the sine qua non of arboreal life was not feathers.
 It was the ability of organisms to actually live in trees.
 This required that they be able to grasp branches, to build nests where they laid eggs and then reared young, and to sleep on small branches for many hours.
-Feathers don't confer these advantages to the foot or ankle.
+Feathers do not confer these advantages to the foot or ankle.
 He studied ankles and feet of a wide range of mammals including a recently deceased elephant which was brought to him in a refrigerated railroad car, birds, amphibians and any creatures with leg bones and feet.
 His conclusion was that evolution of the ankle and foot was the fundamental change which had to occur so that species could move permanently, regardless of feathers or not, from the ground into the branches of trees.
 His research over several years on ankles and feet of various fossil and extant species supported this hypothesis.
 Ultimately he wrote an article discussing his hypothesis and findings and illustrated it with his own drawings of bones.
 But out of pique at the time at the world of paleontology, he had the article translated into Japanese and then published it in a Japanese science magazine.